tingtron/hiring-engineers/answers.md

-Here we will provide the answers to the Tech Writer challenge for DataDog job application.
+Here we will provide the answers to the Tech Writer challenge for Datadog job application.
 This has proven to be a challenging task and at the same time, a good learning experience.
 It was also an interesting and engaging way to demonstrate both writing skills and technical expertise.
-Prior experience in related areas was really helpful in completing the varios tasks in this challenge.
+The detailed and easy to follow documentation at the Datadog web site, combined with prior experience in related areas were really helpful in completing the varios tasks in this challenge.

 ## Prerequisites - Setting up the environment